-During 2011, the company reduced the number of total employees by approximately one-third as we concluded much of the contract services work being performed at the former Portsmouth gaseous diffusion plant and most of these employees transitioned to DOE's decontamination and decommissioning contractor at the site.
+During 2011, the company reduced the number of total employees by approximately one-third as we concluded much of the government contract services work being performed at the former Portsmouth gaseous diffusion plant and most of those employees transitioned to DOE's decontamination and decommissioning contractor at the site.

-In early 2012, we initiated an internal review of our organizational structure and engaged a management consulting firm to support the review.
-We expect to reduce significantly the size of our workforce and corporate-wide organization costs over time.
-Actions taken to-date related to our organizational structure resulted in workforce reductions at the American Centrifuge design and engineering operations in Oak Ridge, Tennessee, at the headquarters operations located in Bethesda, Maryland and at the central services operations located in Piketon, Ohio.
-The reductions to-date involved 45 employees including two senior corporate officers.
-A charge of \$1.9 million was incurred in the first quarter of 2012 and \$1.7 million in the second quarter of 2012 for one-time termination benefits consisting of severance payments and short-term health care coverage.
+In early 2012, we initiated an internal review of our organizational structure and expect to reduce significantly the size of our workforce and corporate-wide organization costs over time.
+The reductions to-date involved approximately 50 employees including two senior corporate officers.
+Charges totaling \$4.0 million were incurred in the first nine months of 2012 for one-time termination benefits including severance payments and short-term health care coverage.

 Additional actions affecting employees to align the organization with our evolving business environment are expected, which could result in additional charges.
 We continue to evaluate opportunities to streamline corporate overhead and anticipate potential workforce reductions at our Paducah site as our operations transition over time.
-We will also be working to assure that the company has adequate resources to execute and complete the RD&D program, and that we are positioned for commercial deployment of our American Centrifuge technology.
+We will also be working to assure that the company has adequate resources to execute and complete the RD&D program and prepare for commercial deployment of our American Centrifuge technology.